alicezwatson/personal-data-pollution/README.md

 > Using this method, they identified and arrested someone for petty larceny.<br>
 > *Source: [Clare Garvie, Garbage In, Garbage Out](https://www.flawedfacedata.com/)*

-But first,
+---

+*Advertisement*<br>
-> Have you've heard about this week's sponsor, ShiTsec VPN with new *Shift*Blame™ technology?
-It's the free-to-play VPN service that's worth every penny!
-ShiTsec's patented technology works by selling you a subscription.
-It's that simple.
+> Special thanks to this week's sponsor, ShiTsec VPN with *Shift*Blame™ technology.<br>
+> It's the free-to-play VPN service that's worth every penny!<br>
+> ShiTsec's patented technology works by selling your data.
+It's that simple.<br>

 ![ShiTsec](shitsec.png)

-Now back to our show.

 ---